Content Analysis for Research – Types & Its Importance with Example

-- Content analysis is an analytical technique that can be utilized for performing both qualitative and quantitative research.
+- Content analysis is an analytical technique that which you can use for performing both qualitative and quantitative research.

 - You can apply content analysis in a different field such as media, marketing, cultural studies, etc.

-- It is the analytical technique that can be utilized for analyzing the global differences in communication content.
+- It is the analytical technique which researcher uses for analyzing the global differences in communication content.
 You can also use this technique for analyzing effectiveness of communication during first meeting with supervisor.

-- Content analysis can be utilized for intention, the purpose of an individual or group of people.
+- Researcher uses Content analysis for judging intention, the purpose of an individual or group of people.
 Students can use content analysis to judge intention of tutor before making final choice of Dissertation supervisor.

 - You can utilize the content analysis for determining the effect of external components present in the environment such as laws, code of conduct, culture, etc on message.